freedombox/FreedomBox/README.md

 ## Name

-plinth - a web front end for administering every aspect of a Freedom Box.
+plinth - a web front end for administering FreedomBox

 ## Description

-The Freedom Box is a net appliance conceived by Eben Moglen.
-It contains free software and is designed to allow you to interface with the rest of the net under conditions of protected privacy and data security.
+FreedomBox is a community project to develop, design and promote personal servers running free software for private, personal communications.
+It is a networking appliance designed to allow interfacing with the rest of the Internet under conditions of protected privacy and data security.
+It hosts applications such as blog, wiki, website, social network, email, web proxy and a Tor relay on a device that can replace your Wi-Fi router so that your data stays with you.

-The Plinth front end is a web interface to administer the functions of the Freedom Box.
-For example, the Freedom Box is a wireless router, and the front end is where you can adjust its settings.
+Plinth is a web interface to administer the functions of the FreedomBox.
+It is extensible and provides various applications of FreedomBox as modules.
+Each module or application provides simplified user interface to control the underlying functionality.
+As FreedomBox can act as a wireless router, it is possible to configure networking from Plinth.
+Plinth also allows configuration of basic system parameters such as time zone, hostname and automatic upgrades.

-## Overview

-The front end is an extensible web platform for forms and menus.
-It allows authenticated users to fill out forms.
-The interface saves the form data and from them generates configuration files for the various services running on the box.

-The interface is pluggable.
-Drop modules into place to add new capabilities to Plinth and your Freedom Box.
-Replace existing modules to get newer, better shinier functions.
-The modules will automatically integrate into the existing menu system so you can control all of the box's parts from one central location.

 ## Getting Started